 It’s important to remember that you can only keep costs down with true automation.
 We’ve seen organizations that have created their own electronic invoicing solution by printing invoices in-house, manually scanning them, and then emailing them directly to customers.
 Not only is this inefficient, it doesn’t reduce your paper costs or the number of resources needed to get the bills out.

 3. Improving Customer Service

 Technology might seem cold and impersonal but it’s actually the key to providing an outstanding customer experience.
 There are a lot of distribution choices for manufacturers and buyers, and the service you provide is going make you stand apart from the crowd.
 Customers want to have flexible options for both receiving and paying their invoices quickly and securely, as well as get their questions answered any time of day or night.

-The right A/R technology solutions will not only give your team less manual labor, it will allow your business to scale without increasing that workload.
+The right accounts receivable (AR) technology solutions will not only give your team less manual labor, it will allow your business to scale without increasing that workload.
 By using automation, you can add new customers without neglecting the old ones.

 4. Reducing Credit Card Fees

 When margins are slim, each tenth of a percentage point in credit card fees can add up to thousands of dollars in lost revenue.
 The only way to strike a balance between providing your customers with the experience they want and the cost-savings you need is to explore automated solutions that can reduce those processing fees through effective, cost-saving techniques such as Level 3 credit card processing.